denisstasyev/denisstasyev/README.md

 ![Page Views](https://komarev.com/ghpvc/?username=denisstasyev)
 ![GitHub followers](https://img.shields.io/github/followers/denisstasyev?logo=github)

-My name is Denis Stasyev, and I am Web Developer, currently pursuing my MSc in Computer Science at [The Moscow Institute of Physics and Technology](https://mipt.ru/english/).
+My name is Denis Stasyev, and I am Web Developer, graduated with a Specialist degree in Computer Security (equals MSc) at [The Moscow Institute of Physics and Technology](https://mipt.ru/english/).
 Here are some facts about me:

-- 🔭 Working as a Software Engineer.
+- 🔭 Working as a Software Engineer for years.
-- 👨‍💻️ Like TypeScript / JavaScript, Svelte and had experience with React, Redux, as well as writing code on Python and C++.
+- 👨‍💻️ Like TypeScript / JavaScript, Svelte and had experience with React, Redux, MobX as well as writing code on Python and C++.
 - ⚡ Fun fact: worked with pure V8 Engine, without Node.js environment.

 <!--